-An Aging-in-Place community offers several levels of care on one campus.
-A resident could move into a retirement facility or assisted living facility, then utilize higher levels of nursing care when needed through personal care or nursing./rehab care.
-A resident’s room might change, but not his or her address.
+An Aging-in-Place community (also referred to as a Continuum of Care Retirement Community or CCRC) offers several levels of care on one campus.
+A resident could move into an area for retirement or assisted living, then utilize higher levels of care when needed.

-Alzheimer’s care facilities provide service at different levels, from assisted living to the skilled care of nursing/rehab.
-Some facilities accept Alzheimer’s patients into their general care, and others have separate units designed to meet the specific needs of patients with this disease.
+Memory Care units or communities provide medical service at different levels, from assisted living to the skilled care of nursing/rehab.
+Some accept Alzheimer’s or dementia patients into their general areas, and others have separate units designed to meet the specific needs of patients with this disease.